 UNM-Valencia is a teaching institution.
 That is what we are all about-teaching and learning.
 But we all know that what goes on in the classroom is but one element of teaching and learning (albeit the most focused and directed aspect of it).
-Faculty should also expect to be treated with dignity and respect as professional educators who devote their time and energy to improving the lives of others.

 The information in this section is derived from any of the following documents and is summarized here for your convenience: UNM Administrative Policies and Procedures Manual, UNM Faculty Handbook, Instructional Council Policies and Procedures Manual, and UNM-Valencia Faculty Handbook.